itsys-projekt/Har-Tel-Li/UpdateLog.md

 2. Image upload to folder (maybe we have to load images from the folder to the site)
 3. Login for Admins (to upload images)

+# Update Log 1.5:

+* Created a Markdown file where we find an example of loading all the images from a directory directly into the browser